 New York City Lawyers Protecting Transgender Employees from Sexual Harassment

-Sex harassment attorneys, like the ones at Leeds Brown Law, P.C., see a growing number of cases brought to us by transgender individuals experiencing mistreatment in the workplace.
+Our sex harassment attorneys, see a growing number of cases brought to us by transgender individuals experiencing mistreatment in the workplace.
 Thankfully, New York City and New York State are at the forefront of providing protective legislation for workers.
 Harassment and discrimination in the workplace are unlawful when based on someone’s gender expression, including status as transgender, gender dysphoria, and gender identity.

 Sexual Harassment and Sex Discrimination in the Workplace are Unlawful